mtitus83/MMM-Starlight/README.md

 ### Caching Mechanism

 This version introduces a caching mechanism that stores horoscopes locally.
 This helps reduce the number of requests and improves the module's performance.
-The module handles horoscope updates when required.
+The module handles horoscope updates when necessary.

 ### Example configuration